adamdecaf/moov-go-client/client/docs/OriginatorsApi.md

 ## UpdateOriginator

-> Originator UpdateOriginator(ctx, originatorId, createOriginator, optional)
+> Originator UpdateOriginator(ctx, originatorID, createOriginator, optional)
 Updates the specified Originator by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

 ### Required Parameters